IEvangelist/blazorators/README.md

 > The generic method descriptors syntax is:
 > `"methodName"` for generic return type and `"methodName:parameterName"` for generic parameter type.

 The file needs to define an interface and it needs to be `partial`, for example; `public partial interface`.
-Decorating the class with the `JSAutoInterop` (or `JSAutoGenericInterop) attribute will source generate the following C# code, as shown in the source generated `IStorageService.g.cs`:
+Decorating the class with the `JSAutoInterop` (or `JSAutoGenericInterop) attribute will source generate the following C# code, as shown in the source generated `IStorageServiceService.g.cs`:

 ```csharp
 using Blazor.Serialization.Extensions;